mjourard/mjourard.github.io/_drafts/adding-webpack-to-angularjs.md

 </html>","status":404,"config":{"method":"GET",...
 ```

-Ah, it can't find `phones.json` file that the app uses to mock the http calls.
+Ah, it can't find the `phones.json` file which is used by the app to mock http calls to a backend.
 You can confirm this by looking in the `dist/` folder and finding no `phones/` folder.
 We'll fix this by adding a pattern to the CopyPlugin:
 ```